The Daniel Tiger Doctrine

-There’s a particular type of parent who Angela Santomero, co-creator of a number of children’s shows including Blue’s Clues, Super Why, and PBS’s Daniel Tiger’s Neighborhood, encounters a lot: the guilty-feeling, screen-time-loving parent.
+There’s a particular type of parent whom Angela Santomero, a co-creator of a number of children’s shows including Blue’s Clues, Super Why!, and PBS’s Daniel Tiger’s Neighborhood, encounters a lot: the guilty-feeling, screen time–loving parent.
 “Is it okay to let my child watch TV in general?
 Is that okay?”
 Santomero says she gets asked.
-“Is it okay that I need that break and I'm letting my child watch TV?”
+“Is it okay that I need that break and I’m letting my child watch TV?”

-Santomero believes that parents can and should be able to plop their kids down in front of a television screen when they need a moment, but in return, it’s television’s responsibility to be a helpful babysitter.
-It’s a belief she shares with the creator of the show that inspired Daniel Tiger’s Neighborhood—Fred Rogers, who hosted Mister Rogers’ Neighborhood for the entirety of its 33-year run until it ended in 2001.
+Santomero believes that parents can and should be able to plop their kids down in front of a television screen when they need a moment, but in return it’s television’s responsibility to be a helpful babysitter.
+It’s a belief she shares with the creator of the show that inspired Daniel Tiger’s Neighborhood: Fred Rogers, who hosted Mister Rogers’ Neighborhood for the entirety of its 33-year run until it ended in 2001.

 Daniel Tiger’s Neighborhood follows Daniel Tiger—son of the beloved Mister Rogers’ Neighborhood puppet Daniel Striped Tiger and his wife, known on the show only as Mom Tiger—as he navigates his preschool years.
 The PBS series is set in the Neighborhood of Make-Believe, where several of the original Mister Rogers supporting characters still live (such as Henrietta Pussycat and Mr. McFeely), but now with their spouses and children.

-As the Mister Rogers Neighborhood documentary Won’t You Be My Neighbor? continues to delight moviegoers in cinemas, Santomero talked to The Atlantic about carrying on the Mister Rogers legacy in her own way, all the while tailoring Daniel Tiger’s Neighborhood to a generation of viewers who consume television differently from their parents.
+As the Mister Rogers’ Neighborhood documentary Won’t You Be My Neighbor? continues to delight moviegoers in cinemas, Santomero talked to The Atlantic about carrying on the Mister Rogers legacy in her own way, all the while tailoring Daniel Tiger’s Neighborhood to a generation of viewers who consume television differently from their parents.
 And she also revealed some big upcoming Daniel Tiger news: In the upcoming season, Mom Tiger is heading back to work.

 An edited and condensed transcript of our conversation is below.

-Ashley Fetters: It's clear there were lots of elements that you wanted to keep from Mister Rogers' Neighborhood when you mapped out Daniel Tiger.
-What did you want to do differently when you decided to make a spinoff for a modern audience?
+Ashley Fetters: It’s clear there were lots of elements that you wanted to keep from Mister Rogers’ Neighborhood when you mapped out Daniel Tiger.
+What did you want to do differently when you decided to make a spin-off for a modern audience?

-Angela Santomero: I was that preschooler who couldn't sit any closer to the TV when Mister Rogers was on.
+Angela Santomero: I was that preschooler who couldn’t sit any closer to the TV when Mister Rogers was on.
 I was that crazy fan.
-So [with Daniel Tiger] I wanted to play with the characters in the Land of Make-Believe—because the live-action piece of it… well, you couldn't find another Fred.
-So that already was something I knew that I didn't want to do.
+So [with Daniel Tiger] I wanted to play with the characters in the Land of Make-Believe—because the live-action piece of it … well, you couldn’t find another Fred.
+So that already was something I knew that I didn’t want to do.
 And I wanted to have the characters grow up and all have kids of their own.

-Fetters: The new documentary Won’t You Be My Neighbor? points out that especially in his later years, Fred Rogers was working to provide some counter-programming to what he thought was either harmful or just unhelpful children's TV.
+Fetters: The new documentary Won’t You Be My Neighbor? points out that especially in his later years Fred Rogers was working to provide some counterprogramming to what he thought was either harmful or just unhelpful children’s TV.
 Is that a goal of yours as well?

 Santomero: I think Fred and I both went into TV for the same reason: not loving what was on TV for kids at the time.
-Now, of course, with the onslaught of so many different kinds of screens, there's so many ways that media is used.
-And I'm a little bit of a snob about it in terms of things that I don't like.
-But we don't necessarily think of it as counter-programming.
+Now, of course, with the onslaught of so many different kinds of screens, there’s so many ways that media is used.
+And I’m a little bit of a snob about it in terms of things that I don’t like.
+But we don’t necessarily think of it as counterprogramming.
 What we think of is preserving our Daniel audience.
-Now that it's a hit, we know we have a responsibility—and an opportunity—to do some stories you might not be able to do on other shows, because of the level of bonding that Daniel has with our audience and the fact that parents really trust us.
+Now that it’s a hit, we know we have a responsibility—and an opportunity—to do some stories you might not be able to do on other shows because of the level of bonding that Daniel has with our audience and the fact that parents really trust us.

 Fetters: How do you select those topics that you want to tackle?